shashiongithub/Split-and-Rephrase/README.md

 # Split and Rephrase

-This repository contains the split-and-rephrase benchmark and scripts from [Our EMNLP 2017 paper](http://aclweb.org/anthology/D/D17/D17-1064.pdf).
+This repository contains the split-and-rephrase benchmark and scripts from our [EMNLP 2017 paper](http://aclweb.org/anthology/D/D17/D17-1064.pdf).

 If you use our datasets, please cite the following paper: